 Caring Futures Institute - Health and Social Care Economics Enabling Theme / Quality Aged Care Area of Focus

-With training in health, research methodology and economics, Dr Milte has established a career in health economics with particular strength and focus on understanding the ‘value’ to consumers of health and aged care services.
-Her contributions to the field so far have included developing a mixed methods approach incorporating qualitative and discrete choice experiments (DCE) to understand the preferences of older adults and their informal carers for aged care and health services.
+With training in health, research methodology and economics, Dr Milte has established a career in health economics with particular strength and focus on understanding the value to consumers of health and aged care services.
+Her contributions to the field so far have included developing a mixed methods approach incorporating qualitative and discrete choice experiments (DCE) to understand the preferences of older adults and their family members.